usheikh360/Full-Stack-Java-Development-Portfolio/react-vending-machine-app/README.md

 This project demonstrate proficiency with React and REST APIs by building a dynamic user-interface consuming a REST API (maintained by The Software Guild).

-# The application demonstrats an understanding of:
+# The application demonstrates an understanding of:

 • Designing a front-end web applications with React